Need support now? Help is available. Call, text, or chat 988outbound call

 If you're mentally ill and you want to be understood on a deeper emotional level, you need to be around other mentally ill people who've shared your struggles.
 If you're the loved one of a person with mental illness, sometimes they're going to do things you don't understand.
 That's just part of mental illness.

 There are plenty of times we don't understand it either!
-"Why the fuck did I think it was a good idea to sell all of my belongings to move to Vegas to become a professional poker player!?
+"Why did I think it was a good idea to sell all of my belongings to move to Vegas to become a professional poker player!?
 Oh, right.
 Mania."

 The important thing is - don't beat yourself up for not understanding.
 Don't take it personally when other people don't understand you.
 Sometimes the best you can hope for is another person trying to have empathy for the struggle.